chocolatey/docs/input/en-us/guides/create/create-template.md

 - Runs an exe installer
 - Copies files to specific places
 - Makes registry edits
-- **Insert more ideas here**

-The key takeway is templates are only limited by your imagination, and can be as flexible as you need them to be.
+The key takeaway is templates are only limited by your imagination, and can be as flexible as you need them to be.

-One of the most powerful advantages of templates is there ability to use key:value pairs to pass specific data into a package.
+One of the most powerful advantages of templates is their ability to use key-value pairs to pass specific data into a package.
 For example, you may have a need to create multiple packages whose only difference is the location in which they will be used.
 In this situation,

-### Creating your template
+### Creating Your Template

-Templates are stored in the **C:\ProgramData\chocolatey\templates** directory.
+Templates are stored in the `C:\ProgramData\chocolatey\templates` directory.
 The name of the folder must match the name you wish to give the template.

 #### Create Template Directories